About Configuration Manager Status Messages

 Predefined Status Messages

 Each Configuration Manager component has a set of predefined status messages assigned to it.
-It is important that the context in which an application reports a predefined status message matches exactly the purpose of the Configuration Manager component status message.
+It's important that the context in which an application reports a predefined status message matches exactly the purpose of the Configuration Manager component status message.
 Otherwise, the integrity of the site might be affected by Configuration Manager misinterpreting the meaning of the status message.
 For more information, see About Configuration Manager Component Status Messages.

 User-defined Generic Status Messages